Sitecore/Helix.Docs/helix/principles/architecture-principles/modules.rst

     The Social feature enables Twitter feeds on the pages as well as allows the editor to add Facebook metadata to the website pages.

+  Feature/Cart
+    All of the elements that allow users to add Sellable Items to a cart.
+    This includes renderings used on the website, and also the plugin that provides the functionality in the Commerce Engine.

   Foundation/Indexing
     This Foundation layer module provides an abstraction layer on the search functionality of Sitecore and allows features both to search